tagohd/mono/Concepts/Magic.md

 Had an idea for a magic system I thought was kind of cool, so I'm just going to suggest that here:

 You know how in a lot of magic systems you have some sort of magical energy (let's call it [[Mana]]) flowing around freely in the air?
-It starts from the same concept, but it's separated from the physical plane and just kind of chilling in its own plane superimposed on our plane.
+It starts from the same concept, but it's separated from the physical plane and just kind of chilling in [[Mana Plane|its own plane]] superimposed on our plane.
 So if you want to cast a spell, you need to get some mana from the mana-plane into the physical plane.
 Casters can do this by pretty literally poking a hole in the veil between the two planes, causing mana to flow into this one.
 And then they can use this mana to cast whatever spell they want!
 So in this system, what limits a caster from casting infinite powerful spells is not their own magical energy that has to recharge but rather the need to make sure that there isn't too much mana flowing into the physical realm.
 Imagine you're a mage and you want to cast Super Meteor of Major Fucking Mayhem.
 You could perfectly poke a big enough hole in the plane veil to get enough mana to cast that, no problem.
 Whether you can control that amount of mana and form it into the spell you want is up to how good you are, but let's assume you got that down - you can cast your spell!
 However, after you had your fun blasting whatever into oblivion, you may now notice that there is still a gaping hole in the plane veil spouting mana into this realm.
 This is a problem because mana is essentially pure, unstable energy and now you and everything within a few miles radius around you is going to go boom!
 Or, regarding the chaotic nature of mana, maybe something even worse!
 This is why, in order to not have a boatload of Boom Juice seeping freely into our world, casters not only need to be able to poke a hole into the veil and be able to control the mana coming out, they also need to be able to stitch the hole they just poked back up, and that while controlling all mana coming out.
 Luckily for casters, the veil between planes starts closing from itself as soon as a hole has been poked through, so for small holes you don't need any stitching and for larger holes stitching it a bit roughly is good enough.